 During the nationwide railroad strike, labor rioting breaks out in Los Angeles.
 U.S. Army troops are deployed to Los Angeles to restore order.

 A heavily traveled Los Angeles thoroughfare is given the name Wilshire Boulevard.
-William Denton discovers the first saber-tooth tiger fossil at La Brea Tar Pits.
+William Denton discovers the first saber-tooth cat fossil at La Brea Tar Pits (once referred to as saber-tooth tigers to enhance the image of their ferocity).
 Later, in 1901, Union Oil geologist William Orcutt uncovers more fossils.

 Congress appropriates $3.9 million to build an artificial harbor at San Pedro.
 Griffith J. Griffith donates 3,015 acres to the City of Los Angeles that will ultimately become Griffith Park, the largest urban park in the nation.

 The first known automobile to appear on Los Angeles streets appears, built by S.D.
 Sturgis in a downtown Los Angeles shop for J. Philip Erie.
 Erie drives the vehicle with W.W.
 Workman and a few others for the first ride as L.A.’s first auto passengers.
 The Mission San Fernando is restored.
-The City of Long Beach is dis-incorporated by residents dissatisfied with taxes and prohibition.
-It is reincorporated within the year.
+The City of Long Beach is disincorporated by residents due to dissatisfaction with city taxes and prohibition but is reincorporated before the end of the year.
+Morris Cohn, who had brought the first powered sewing machine to the West Coast, opens Morris Cohn & Company, the first garment manufacturing business in Los Angeles, making overalls and shirts.
+It is the first business in what will ultimately become the gigantic Los Angeles fashion industry.
 Frederick Blechynden creates the first motion picture made in Los Angeles when he films 25-seconds of traffic on South Spring Street.

 The Los Angeles Stock Exchange is established.
-San Pedro is selected over Santa Monica and Redondo Beach to become the new deep water port for Los Angeles.
+San Pedro beats out Santa Monica and Redondo Beach to become the new deep water port for Los Angeles.

 The U.S. Census records 102,479 people in the City of Los Angeles and 170,298 people for all Los Angeles County.
 The Automobile Club of Southern California is established.
 Rapid communications between Los Angeles and Catalina Island are established via carrier pigeon.